 Malaria Prevention - Overview

 Malaria prevention involves taking malaria pills before, during and after one is in a geographic area in which malaria is endemic.
 The idea is that the specific malaria medication will prevent malaria from taking hold as an active infection in the blood.
 Common medications used in malaria prevention include Malarone (atovaquone / proguanil hydrochloride), Larium (mefloquine) and Vibramycin (doxycycline).
 Chloroquine used to be another malaria prevention medication but widespread resistance to it is has diminished its utility although hydroxychloroquine may be used in treating some uncomplicated malaria cases.
 The choice of the malaria medication used depends on the specific health profile of the patient, the destinations of travel, cost and other factors.

 Malaria Medication - Malarone

 Malarone is the brand name for a malaria medication that contains atovaquone and proguanil hydrochloride as the active ingredients.
 Malarone tablets are prescribed so that they are taken before, during and after one is at risk for a malaria infection based on destinations of travel.
-Malarone prophylaxis is preferred by many people because it requires a shorter duration of use after travel and is tolerated well by most people.
+This type of prophylaxis is preferred by many people because it requires a shorter duration of use after travel and is tolerated well by most people.

 Doxycycline for Malaria Prevention

 Doxycycline is an antibiotic that is sometimes used in malaria prevention and is marketed under a variety of brand names such as Vibramycin, Oracea and Adoxa.
-Doxycycline is a tetracycline antibiotic that is typically taken daily when one is using it to reduce the likelihood of getting malaria.
+Doxycycline is an antibiotic that is typically taken daily when one is using it to reduce the likelihood of getting malaria.
 Doxycycline regimens are usually set so that one takes the medicine before, during and after being in an at-risk area for malaria.
-Some people experience sun sensitivity to doxycycline which can limit its appeal as an antimalarial drug.

 Larium for Malaria Prophylaxis